openebs/openebs/k8s/upgrades/README.md

 The following instructions provide details on how to create your Upgrade Job specs.
 Please ensure the `from` and `to` versions are as per your upgrade path.
-The below examples show upgrading from 1.0.0 to 1.6.0.
+The below examples show upgrading from 1.0.0 to 1.7.0.

 ### Upgrade the OpenEBS Jiva PV

 **Note: Scaling down the application will speed up the upgrade process.
-This step is only required in 1.6.0, from next release onwards scaling down of application will not be required.**
+It is highly recommended to scale down the application if upgrading from 1.5.0 or earlier versions of the volume.**

 Extract the PV name using `kubectl get pv`